MaartenGDev/learning-rust/README.md

 ```

 I ended up solving the errors by comparing the [provided examples](https://github.com/hyperium/hyper/tree/e3dc6c5511b2e5673d46bd3d278a86702bd0402c/examples) from the library with my code and changing parts.
-I also looking through the code of an [existing docker library](https://github.com/softprops/shiplift) to find out how they approached this problem
+I also looking through the code of an [existing docker library](https://github.com/softprops/shiplift) to find out how they approached this problem.

 ### Cleaning up the code
-After making a module work I would take some time to clear it up and simplify the usage.
-I used some techniques like introducing generics to reuse code and using build-in functions to replace commonly used data modifications.
+After making a module work I would take some time to clean it up and simplify the code.
+I used some techniques from lessons like introducing generics to reuse code and using build-in functions(like map, filter) to replace commonly used data modifications.
-While refactoring the code the compiler really shined, it provided clear errors with tips on how to fix the issue(checkout the **= help**):
+While refactoring the code the compiler really shined, it provided clear errors with tips on how to fix the issue(checkout the **= help**).
+The compiler is a great part of the language because it enables you to write safe and fast code with the detailed error descriptions and suggested solutions
 ```rust
 error[E0277]: the trait bound `T: docker_service::_IMPL_DESERIALIZE_FOR_Container::_serde::Deserialize<'_>` is not satisfied --> src/docker_service.rs:34:25